 When I say “cold soup,” what’s the first thing you think of?
 Vichyssoise, right?
 Cold soups are great on hot summer nights, but vichyssoise is usually so heavy and full of carbs and fat.
-When I was given the opportunity to review The Ultimate Volumetrics Diet: Smart, Simple, Science-Based Strategies for Losing Weight and Keeping It Off by Barbara Rolls, PhD, the first recipe that jumped out at me was Chilled Cucumber and Summer Vegetable Soup.
+When I was given the opportunity to review The Ultimate Volumetrics Diet: Smart, Simple, Science-Based Strategies for Losing Weight and Keeping It Off (affiliate link) by Barbara Rolls, PhD, the first recipe that jumped out at me was Chilled Cucumber and Summer Vegetable Soup.
 It has gorgeous color – the red of the tomatoes and green of the basil and cucumber just pop on top of the creamy white soup.
 It’s crunchy, tangy and fresh.
-You’ll find the recipe and a chance to win a free copy of the book below.
+You’ll find the recipe below.

 The Volumetrics approach to eating is based on the theory of lowering the calorie density (CD) of the foods that you eat.
 The idea is that if you eat the same number of bites of food with fewer calories per bite, you’ll feel like you are getting the same amount of food but you’ll consume fewer calories.
 So, for example, you might substitute grapes (CD: 0.69) for raisins (CD: 3.1).
 CD is calculated by dividing the number of calories per serving of a food by the amount of grams a serving contains.
 So if you were looking at a bag of multigrain pretzels, for example, you’d see they have 120 calories in a serving size of 30 g.
 120/30 = 4, so these pretzels have a CD (calories per gram) of 4 which is considered to be “high.”
 Here’s a chart showing the CD categories and a few examples of what might be in each category: